Frequently Asked Questions

 What if I'm disabled?
 If you feel you are disabled, tell us on your application.
 There are certain criteria you must meet to receive Medicaid on the basis of disability.
 You must qualify for disability programs using Social Security guidelines.
 Proof may involve obtaining medical records, tests, and other medical findings.

 How long does it take to find out if I am eligible for Aged, Blind or Disabled programs?
-The Department of Family Services or Department of Health Long Term Care Unit has 45 days to approve or deny an application.
+The Customer Service Center or Long Term Care Unit has 45 days to approve or deny an application.
 This is extended to 60 days if more information is needed from you and 90 days if disability is being determined.
 You will receive a letter in the mail letting you know if you qualify.

 What documents will I need to turn in along with my application?
-You will need to turn in copies of original documents when applying for healthcare coverage or bring originals in to your local Department of Family Services office to have copies made.
+You will need to turn in copies of original documents when applying for healthcare coverage.
 Documents are listed in each program section of this website.

 How much income can I get and be eligible for Medicaid?
-Income is money that you get from working, or money that someone gives you, or checks that you get, like Social Security, unemployment or disability benefits, child support, retirement benefits, or sick pay.
+Income is money that you receive from working, or money that someone gives you, or checks that you receive from Social Security, unemployment, disability benefits, child support, retirement benefits, or sick pay.
 The amount of income you may have depends on the size of your family and the eligibility group for which you are applying.

 Can I get help from Medicaid with Medicare costs?
 Yes.
 Medicaid can assist with your Medicare expenses.